jaesung9507/nvver/README.md

 ```

 ## Disclaimer
-This Go client uses unofficial APIs of NAVER CHZZK and is not affiliated with them in any way.
+This Go client uses unofficial APIs of NAVER and is not affiliated with them in any way.

-CHZZK may change or disable these APIs at any time, which may cause this client to stop working without notice.
+NAVER may change or disable these APIs at any time, which may cause this client to stop working without notice.

 ## License
 MIT License